sai-ydev/mighty_iot/index.md

 # ESP32 Pinout

 Before, we get started with hands-on programming, it is important to familiarize with the hardware.
 The board used for the workshop is the [ESP32 Development Board](https://www.amazon.com/dp/B07Q576VWZ/ref=cm_sw_r_tw_dp_U_x_uHpjEbEAC3P26).
+The schematic for the board is available from [here](/docs/esp32_schematic.pdf).
 The image below describes the peripherals of the development kit.
 It describes the function of each pin:

 ![]({{"/images/ESP32-pinout-mapping.png"|absolute_url}})